petergeoghegan/pg_hexedit/README.md

 ### Caret GTK+ bug

-There appears to be a tendency for wxHexEditor's caret to fail to appear on a mouse click event.
+There is a tendency for wxHexEditor's caret to fail to appear on a mouse click event.
 If this happens, you can work around it by changing the Window that is highlighted within your desktop environment.

 ## Quickstart guide - Using the convenience scripts